-Sui by Example
+Move by Example

-Instead, this site builds upon the smart contract examples already highlighted with component-by-component examples you may reference at any time.
+Instead, this site builds upon the application examples already highlighted with component-by-component examples you may reference at any time.
 What is more expressive in the world of code than the code itself?
 In this book, you'll find examples for most of the features of Sui Move as well as a number of advanced patterns that can be used right away to improve your modules.

 $ cargo install --locked --git https://github.com/MystenLabs/sui.git --branch "main" sui